-Readers will typically come to the topic of requirements engineering with some existing knowledge or experience even if it is something that has been learnt in lectures or by on the job training, or perhaps by using a different tool.
-The readers will benefit by understanding the product features and the tools that are available to develop and manage requirements in Enterprise Architect and this will enable them to be more productive as an individual and also as a member of a team.
+You will typically come to the topic of Requirement Engineering with some existing knowledge or experience, even if it is something that has been learnt in lectures or by on the job training, or perhaps by using a different tool.
+You will benefit by understanding the product features and the tools that are available to develop and manage Requirements in Enterprise Architect, and this will enable you to be more productive both when working alone and as a member of a team.